jakubtomsu/gpad/README.md

 # gpad
-STB-style single header C/C++/Odin library for game controller input.
+Simple C/C++/Odin library for game controller input.

 All raw device inputs are mapped to the Xbox controller layout.